 - D. Land Use and Development Trends: The focus of Lincoln County's growth is on the natural resources; the lake area.
 The area adjacent to the Army Corps of Engineers property, is being developed into residential subdivisions.
-Agricultural and forestry land located in this area will eventually decrease, and residential uses will increase.
-This will decrease the loss to agriculture and forestry land due to drought.
-The increase in residential will but a greater statin on the water systems of the city and county.
-Land use tables are in Appendix B. - E. Multi-Jurisdictional Concerns: There is no way to determine with any statistical significance whether dams in one area of Lincoln County are in danger of failure more than others (as most are similar in construction and age).

-F. Hazard Summary: Dam failures and incidents involve unintended release or surges of impounded water.
+It can be surmised that this future development will bring an increase in population and efforts must be made to ensure that new homes are not built downstream where a dam break may occur.
+Since the previous plan was approved, there have not been any new developments, regulations, programs, or other changes in the community that would either increase or decrease the community's overall vulnerability to this hazard.
+Land use tables can be found in Appendix B. A dam break analysis study is recommended in Chapter III, Section II to determine the exact assets exposed to risk as a result of a dam failure. - E. Multi-Jurisdictional Concerns: There is no way to determine with any statistical significance whether dams in one area of Lincoln County are in danger of failure more than others (as most are similar in construction and age). - F. Hazard Summary: Dam failures and incidents involve unintended release or surges of impounded water.
 They can destroy property and cause injury and death downstream.
 While they may involve total collapse of a dam, that is not always the case.
 There have been no known dam failures events in the last 70 years.
 The committee recognized the potential for losses caused by dam failure and identified it as a hazard requiring mitigation measures.
-To summarize, there are approximately 16,652 structures/properties in the county totaling more than \$1 billion with a population of 7,799.
+To summarize, there are approximately 16,652 structures/properties in the county valued slightly less than \$1.2 billion with a population of 7,799.
 The committee identified specific mitigation goals, objectives and action items related to dam failure, which can be found in Chapter III, Section III.